kaaproject/kaa-rfcs/0016/README.md

             "doc":"Amount of milliseconds (since the timestamp) until the message expires.
 Value of 0 is reserved to indicate no expiration."
         },
         {
-            "name":"clientId",
+            "name":"credentialId",
             "type":[
                 "string",
                 "null"
             ],
-            "doc":"ID of the client resolved by provided username/password combination.
+            "doc":"ID of the credential resolved by provided username/password combination.
 May be null in case the combination is not found."
         },
         {
             "name":"statusCode",